 Practical Action Bangladesh has implemention experience under Vulnerability to Resilience+, financed by the Zurich Insurance Group.
 We found that by disseminating flood early warning messages to the community in understandable ways, flood vulnerable people living downstream of Brahmaputra basin were able to save their most valuable household and agricultural resources.

 We conducted a rapid assessment on the impact of flood early warning voice messages just after the flood which occurred in July –August 2016.
 Our preliminary findings revealed that people’s indigenous knowledge did not work.

 “The saying goes, if cloud passes from south-west to north-east we would think that the river Jamuna will be raised.
 But this year we could not understand the possibility of flooding.
 Therefore voice messaging was very important.
 Among my neighbours around ten farmers were able to harvest their jute when they got flood early warning voice messages with a minimum financial value of 9,000 taka (£90) for each.
 Those of us who live island like places, very close to the river evacuated with our cattle saving a minimum of household value of 100,000 taka (£1,000).
 So if voice messages cost 20 taka household then its return is more than 1000 times higher!”

 This is an example of how improving early warning systems for vulnerable people can save them from the vicious cycle of income erosion and enable them to continue to climb the steps of the ladder with the aim of reaching the gateway from poverty.

-This blog first published in Practical Action.
+This blog was originally published by Practical Action.